puldavid87/Satellites-Traking-Discosat/README.md

 ## Workshop: Satellites Traking with Open Source Platforms:

 This workshop is oriented to build an Open Source satellite tracking.
 First, we're going to use Python with [Skyflied library](https://rhodesmill.org/skyfield/) and [Celestrak](http://celestrak.com/) to receive the orbit from many satellites.
-Second, we will use Arduino, one 180 servo motor, and a 360 servo motor.
+Second, we will use Arduino, one 180 servo motor, and a 360 servo motor to point them.